Dwight-Studio/JArmEmu/Instructions.md

 # ARMv7 Instructions
-This file regroups all implemented instructions in JArmEmu and a quick summary of their arguments.
+This file regroups all implemented instructions in JArmEmu and their respective arguments.

 ---